 1. Is your infrastructure being managed and maintained?

 When your business utilizes the cloud through new services, you should have a clear picture of what elements of your infrastructure you are responsible for and what elements are the responsibility of the cloud provider.
 Are you responsible for any infrastructure updates/maintenance or is that solely on your provider?
-Periodically reviewing your SLAs helps ensure that your cloud provider is held accountable.
+It is important to know what your cloud computing management provider should be doing in order to keep your business safe.
+Periodically reviewing your SLAs helps ensure that your cloud computing management provider is held accountable.

 2. Is your cloud security being managed?

 Security is an ever-changing landscape, and cloud security is critical to protecting your business.
+While it might seem easier to assume that your provider is taking proper security measures, you should be familiar with their protocol.
+Answering these questions will help uncover any gaps.
 Are your cloud solutions receiving all the security updates needed to remain secure?
 Is someone within your organization managing cloud policy and compliance requirements that your business needs to uphold?

 3. Are your cloud end-users receiving support?